-The Anywhere365 Wallboard visualizes the status of an UCC A Unified Contact Center, or UCC, is a queue of interactions (voice, email, IM, etc.) that are handled by Agents.
+The Anywhere365 Inflight Wallboard visualizes the status of a UCC A Unified Contact Center, or UCC, is a queue of interactions (voice, email, IM, etc.) that are handled by Agents.
 Each UCC has its own settings, IVR menus and Agents.
 Agents can belong to one or several UCCs and can have multiple skills (competencies).
-An UCC can be visualized as a contact center “micro service”.
+A UCC can be visualized as a contact center “micro service”.
 Customers can utilize one UCC (e.g. a global helpdesk), a few UCC’s (e.g. for each department or regional office) or hundreds of UCC’s (e.g. for each bed at a hospital).
 They are interconnected and can all be managed from one central location..
 It lists the incoming calls, along with the choices that are made within the IVR and the wait time of the caller.
-Furthermore it shows which agents are connected to the UCC together with their presence status.
+Furthermore it shows which agents are connected to the UCC as well as their Presence state.
 Learn More

 In Anywhere365 it is the possibility to aggregate the Recordings.
 This creates a sub folder for each Agent Recordings.
 By giving the Agent access to their sub folder, they can listen and learn from their own conversation.
 The Supervisor can have access to all sub folders and can easily find back the right recording.